This last week I’ve been working on a few different mixes.

 You wouldn’t believe how differently I processed these mixes, especially when it came to the drums.

 - Heavy parallel compression and lots of EQ and compression to tame the overall drum sound (guy hits the cymbals like the Hulk smashes stuff).

 - I put the primary emphasis on the kick barely noticeable in the background.

 For the country ballad on the other hand:

 - Most of the drum sound came from the overheads and room mics.

 - The instrumentation was sparse in the arrangement, so there was more space for the drums to sound bigger without getting in the way.

 - I did much less processing to the overall drums, instead opting for character compression from certain compression models while leaving the gain reduction to only a few dBs.

-- The kick was EQ’d much differently because of the style of the song.
+- The EQ’d much differently because of the style of the song.
 The punk song needs that snappy, scooped kick sound while the country ballad should have a more rounded, live-sounding kick.
 Therefore, less EQ and much less compression.

 There’s no one-size-fits-all approach because no song is the same.

 However, having the tools to help you get to that sound you have in your head is invaluable.
 That’s why my Drum Mix Toolkit will help you take your home recorded drums and make them sound like professional studio drums.